openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @endsphinxdirective

-3. Run the code sample executable, specifying the input media file, the IR for your model, and a target device for performing inference:
+3. Run the below executable, specifying: the input media file, the IR for your model, and a target device for performing inference:

 @sphinxdirective
 .. tab:: Linux